nymtech/nym/nym-wallet/README.md

 ```
 yarn build
 ```
 The output will compile different types of binaries dependent on your hardware / OS system.
-Once the binaries are build, they can be located as follows:
+Once the binaries are built, they can be located as follows:

 ### Binary output directory structure
 ```